Lacerations - liquid bandage

 Applying and Caring for a Liquid Bandage

 With clean hands or a clean towel, wash the cut and surrounding area thoroughly with cold water and soap.
-Dry with a clean towel.
+Dry with a clean towel or gauze pad.
 Make sure the site is completely dry.

 The liquid bandage should not be placed inside the wound; it should be placed on top of the skin, where the cut comes together.